DiamondLightSource/fastcs-eiger/README.md

     i. `podman run --rm -it -v /dev/shm:/dev/shm -v /tmp:/tmp --net=host ghcr.io/dls-controls/eiger-detector-runtime:latest`

+    ii.
+It may be necessary to add the flag `--security-opt label=disable` if there are SELinux permissions restrictions.

 2. Run the IOC against the simulated detector, either from a local checkout

     i. `fastcs-eiger ioc EIGER` (or run `Eiger IOC` vscode launch config)